ouspg/CompSec/Lab2_Network/misc/SQL.md

 ### Scenario

-Lets fo over the concept of SQL injection with a simple example.
+Lets go over the concept of SQL injection with a simple example.
 Lets use OWASP Juice shop as an demonstration tool.
 In Juice shop the system takes your input and shows results based on that.
 For example if I search for an apple it shows apple related results

 <img src="../img/search_apple.png">